jorgpg5/semiautomated_annotation/README.md

 Go to the folder where you want save the interface software.
 Open a git bash (right click on the folder and select Git Bash here)
 ![image](https://user-images.githubusercontent.com/70129680/182267804-5e0ee31f-08a1-4f18-a833-ebb2b297d5fe.png)

 We will clone this repo.
-Copy the location of this repo
+Copy the location of this repo: \

 ![image](https://user-images.githubusercontent.com/70129680/182267909-9d469508-eb72-4768-8b1e-d04db9fa9b85.png)

 Use the next command: